What to visit Lousã

 Cerdeira Village

-These are my recommendations for accommodation in Lousã:
+These are my recommendations for where to stay in Lousã:

 Map Schist Villages